Smart Contract Risks in DeFi Lending: What You Need to Know

 What a Good Audit Includes

-A thorough smart contract audit typically covers:
+A thorough audit should cover:

 Reputable Audit Firms